Lean How to Manage Your Debt

 Take a look at your loans, their monthly/periodic payments and their rates.
 Next, consider which of these options for reducing and paying off debt is best for you:

 - Start with the lowest balance.
 The satisfaction of paying off a debt can provide the motivation you need to tackle the next pay-off.

 - Start with the highest interest rate.
 This method helps you lower the amount you pay in interest and gives you more money to save or put toward another debt.

 - Start with the debt that gives you the most stress.
 Paying off this type of debt can improve your financial picture and help reduce your stress.

 - Consider debt consolidation.
 Sometimes, consolidating outstanding debts into one loan can reduce not only your monthly/periodic payment, but also the total interest amount you pay.

-Explore resources for a free financial review to help you get on track.
+Explore resources to help you get on track.

 Understand the six things that can damage your credit score and history the most.

 - Charge-offs.
 Six months or more of missed payments can result in your account being deemed " noncollectable ."
 The creditor writes off the account and reports it as "charged-off."
 Charge-off information stays on your credit report for seven years from the date of the charge-off.